 There are numerous possible causes for loss of appetite.
 If it persists then see your doctor who can try to find the cause in your particular case.

-What causes a loss of appetite?
+What causes loss of appetite?

 Normally most people have a regular desire to eat food - an 'appetite'.
 Eating is an essential part of life, giving us the energy and nutrients our bodies need to stay healthy.
 If you lose your appetite, there is usually a reason behind it, and it often has a medical or psychological cause.
 Most often, having no appetite is a short-term problem.
 Most of us have experienced this with a flu-like viral illness or tummy bug (gastroenteritis), or in times of extreme stress (such as an exam or a bereavement).
-Sometimes, however, it can go on for longer.
-In this case it may signify a more important medical problem.
+Sometimes, however, it can go on for the long term.
+In this case, it may signify a more important medical problem.

 There are many reasons why appetite may be lost.
 Some are serious conditions, others are not.
 Possible causes include: